 A key metric for care, especially complex care, is how patients feel about it.
-An extremely expensive drug may delay an outcome, but that measures only money and time, not quality of life – which is difficult to quantify.
-The way the NHS usually does that is via a “Patient Reported Outcome Measure” — how did the treatment make you feel afterwards?
-Do the patients who had it, feel it was worth the side effects?
+An extremely expensive drug may delay an outcome, but that measures only money and time – not quality of life, which is difficult to quantify.
+The way the NHS usually does that is via a “Patient Reported Outcome Measure” – how did the treatment make you feel afterwards?
+Do the patients who had the treatment, feel it was worth the side effects?
 As a key metric, we would have expected some movement towards a digital “100% PROMs” (as covered here in point 3).
 A treatment may be possible, and easy for hospitals, but does it help patient outcomes?

-As a result of NHS England’s neglect, the data lake will do nothing to improve patient measures (and some issues only appear in PROMS); it’s all accounting measures from NHS England’s accountants and Whitehall micromanagers.
+As a result of NHS England’s neglect, its Data Lake will do nothing to improve patient measures (and some issues only appear in PROMS); it’s all accounting measures from NHS England’s accountants and Whitehall micromanagers.
 Their idea of a consultant is not someone in a white coat, but someone with a calculator.
-When NHS England talks about improving care, it’s clear their idea of engaging with patients has not improved since care.data was abandoned due to their failure.
+When NHS England talks about improving care, it’s clear its idea of engaging with patients has not improved since care.data was abandoned due to its failure.

 The ‘Target Architecture’ document shows NHS England has learnt nothing.
-As always suspected (and denied) for care.data, NHS England now admits that it wants “near real time” access to medical records: letting their accountants and expensive management consultants in an office second guess your nurse and your doctor who listen to you.
+As always suspected (and denied) for care.data, NHS England now admits that it wants “near real time” access to medical records: letting its accountants and expensive management consultants in an office somewhere second-guess your nurse and your doctor, who listen to you.